 Located right on the border of Amesbury, Massachusetts and South Hampton, New Hampshire, the Tuxbury Tiny House Village is located on the Tuxbury Pond RV Resort.
-This location, just a little over an hour north of Boston and south of Portland, Maine, offers easy access for anyone in New England, or those looking to add a glamping experience to their New England road trip.
+This location, just 30 minutes to Portsmouth and a little over an hour north of Boston and south of Portland, Maine, offers easy access for anyone in New England, or those looking to add a glamping experience to their New England road trip.

-Since we have tried tent glamping at Huttopia and KOA, and Airstream glamping at Auto Camp, I have been wanting to try a tiny house in New Hampshire to see how the experiences compare.
-So in May we headed up to Tuxbury Pond to check out the Tuxbury Tiny House Village.
+Since we have tried tent glamping in New Hampshire at Huttopia and KOA, I have been wanting to try a tiny house in New Hampshire to see how the experiences compare.
+So we headed up to Tuxbury Pond to check out the Tuxbury Tiny House Village.

 Tuxbury Tiny House Village Review